it-at-m/refarch-templates/.github/pull_request_template.md

 ### Development Stack

-- [ ] Approved image change company internal (if Docker image was added or version was modified)
 - [ ] Checked functionality of Docker stack (if Docker stack was modified or images were changed)

 ## Screenshots (if UI was changed)